 Not all programmers started out as mathematical/computer geniuses.
 The genesis of my interest in programming began during my college days when I came across some band websites created by a friend and fellow musician of mine (He is now an accomplished Front End Developer).
 I perceived his websites as multimedia installations with not only attractive layouts via CSS, but with media players, videos, message boards et-cetera.
-This peaked my interest in Web Developing.
+This piqued my interest in Web Developing.
 However, I was nearing the end of my education in Journalism and Music, and for the next 10 years or so thought of Web Development as mostly a hobby I was passionate about.

 Recently, the seed that was planted when I was an idealistic, early post-adolescent artist brought out the more scientific part of my being and I could not ignore my growing interest in Web Developing.
 I had to make it a top priority.
 So I started learning as much about programming as possible.
 During my flight into the worlds of web and software development, I discovered that Front End and UX Engineering are the most comfortable places for me to land.